Governance and ethics

 The Executive Committee, Treasury Committee and Disclosure Committee may meet in the United Kingdom.

 The Board may appoint ad hoc committees to facilitate the implementation of its decisions or to consider specific matters in further detail between scheduled meetings.
 The Board may delegate matters of a substantive nature to a special purpose committee.

 Each Director is required to attend all meetings of the Board and Committees of which they are a member.
 In addition, senior management from across the Group and advisers attend some of the meetings for the discussion of specific items in greater depth.

 In order to provide the Board with greater visibility of the Group’s operations, to provide further opportunities to meet senior management and to gain a deeper understanding of local market dynamics, the Board aims to visit at least one of the Group’s business unit locations each year.

 Wolseley's governance structure

 Compliance with the Code

-Wolseley plc is listed on the London Stock Exchange, and is therefore subject to the Listing Rules of the Financial Services Authority.
-It complies with the provisions of the UK Corporate Governance Code (the “Code”) and relevant institutional shareholder guidelines.
+Wolseley plc has a premium listing on the London Stock Exchange, and is therefore subject to the Listing Rules of the UK Listing Authority.
+Although the Company (being Jersey incorporated) is not subject to the UK Companies Act, the Board retains its standards of governance and corporate responsibility as if it were subject to the Act.
+It continues to provide shareholder safeguards which are similar to those that apply to a UK registered company and complies with the provisions of the UK Corporate Governance Code (the “Code”) and relevant institutional shareholder guidelines.